core accessibility principles for modern frameworks

 In modern frontend architectures, the tension between native semantic markup and programmatic ARIA attributes dictates baseline accessibility compliance.
 This guide addresses WCAG 1.3.1 Info and Relationships and 4.1.2 Name, Role, Value, establishing why native elements must remain the foundation of any accessible component tree.
 As outlined in our foundational guide on Core Accessibility Principles for Modern Frameworks, the first rule of ARIA is unequivocal: use native HTML elements whenever possible.
 Framework virtual DOMs, hydration cycles, and reactive state management introduce unique failure modes that can silently strip or duplicate accessibility semantics if not explicitly managed.

-The First Rule of ARIA in Framework Rendering
+The First Rule of ARIA as a Decision Tree

 Framework rendering engines reconcile the virtual DOM against the actual DOM, which can inadvertently strip or duplicate ARIA states if not explicitly bound.
 Native elements like <button>, <nav>, and <article> ship with implicit roles, keyboard event listeners, and focus management that ARIA cannot replicate without extensive JavaScript overhead.
 Relying on <div role="button"> bypasses these native contracts, forcing developers to manually implement onKeyDown handlers for Enter and Space, manage tabindex, and handle aria-pressed or aria-disabled states reactively.